 Windows 8 was released to manufacturing on Aug.
 1st of this year and, over the preceding months, had gained a somewhat well deserved reputation as a dog due to the much maligned Metro interface.
 Well, a funny thing happened last week.
 Microsoft started acting like it was 1984 by erasing the name of a party official who had fallen out of favour.
 In this case, the party official was named Metro.

 Microsoft has claimed that Metro was simply a code name like “Longhorn” or “Afton” to be used in the development and testing phase.
-The company has insisted that its forthcoming operating system should rightly be known as Windows 8 and that we should pay no attention to that man behind the curtain.’s immediate response was “Balderdash!”
+The company has insisted that its forthcoming operating system should rightly be known as Windows 8 and that we should pay no attention to that man behind the curtain.
+Dr. Data’s immediate response was “Balderdash!”

-What why Microsoft would do this.
+What Dr. Data is wondering about is why Microsoft would do this.
 Is Redmond having nightmares of old OS blunders?
 (Instead of Jacob Marley, it’s Vista & Bob!)
 Is Redmond concerned that there is too much negative press about Metro and dropping the name is a way – in the short run – to throw the press and the public off the scent?
 Is Microsoft concerned that there are too many workarounds – like Start8 – being developed so users can make the OS function how they want to rather than how Redmond wants it to.
-Has Microsoft finally listened to the howls of indignation from consumers and has made a few subtle changes so desk/lap top users don’t have access their OS in the same way a tablet user does?is wondering about is
+Has Microsoft finally listened to the howls of indignation from consumers and has made a few subtle changes so desk/lap top users don’t have access their OS in the same way a tablet user does?

-OK,could go on and on suggesting things like an alien abduction of Steve Balmer.
-What does want to say was that he – and most other people interested in stuff like this – saw and played with the consumer preview of Windows 8.
+OK, Dr. Data could go on and on suggesting things like an alien abduction of Steve Balmer.
+What Dr. Data does want to say was that he – and most other people interested in stuff like this – saw and played with the consumer preview of Windows 8.
 Nonetheless there were a number of months between the time that preview was made available and the Aug.
 1st RTM .
 There is no telling what Redmond could have done – or not done – with the interface during that time.
 This is a mystery worthy of Holmes and Watson that will only be revealed on October 26th.

 By the way, the butler did it.